SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 This exercise will demonstrate how to create a project containing tables, a calculation view, and a stored procedure using the Getting Started wizard.
 Further details on some of the concepts shown here can be found at [SAP HANA Cloud, SAP HANA Database Developer Guide for Cloud Foundry Multitarget Applications](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2b99f19e9264c4d9ae9221b22f6f589/f8e431e3cdc14516b4ba8c9932afd1f4.html?version=latest&locale=en-US).

-## Exercise 2.1 Why HDI?

-- HDI stands for SAP HANA Deployment Infrastructure
-- HDI is an integral part of SAP HANA and SAP HANA Cloud
-- HDI is a scalable design-time \ runtime environment
-- Supports most standard database artifacts like tables, procedures, views, virtual tables, roles
-- Provides support for advanced SAP HANA artifacts like calculation views, flowgraphs, and replication tasks
-- Determines correct deployment order
-- Transactional all-or-nothing principle
-- Evolves the runtime objects
-- Simplifies the need for the developer to write DDL and DML to get schema evolution
-- Re-deployment of dependent artifacts
-- Schema less development
-- Multiple developers can each have their own isolated deployments
-- Can be generated from higher-level language like CAP CDS
-- Eases deployment in multi-tenant environments

-Alternatively, database objects can also be created directly in the database using SQL as shown in the last step of [SAP HANA database explorer exercise 1](../database_explorer/README.md).

-## Exercise 2.2 Create a New SAP HANA Database Project from a Template
+## Exercise 2.1 Create a New SAP HANA Database Project from a Template

-1. In the SAP Business Application Studio, start the Guided Development wizard by selecting it from the bottom of the Welcome screen.
+1. In the SAP Business Application Studio, start the **Guided Development** wizard by selecting it from the bottom of the Welcome screen.

     ![](images/welcome.png)